automl/zero-shot-automl-with-pretrained-models/README.md

 ### 2.2.
 Train a model per outer-CV

 To train AutoFolio models per core test-dataset, one needs to prepare a seperate performance matrix and meta features for each core dataset. `create_outer_CV_files.py` script creates these files as well as array job arguments for Meta.
 Under the `submission` folder one may find example bash scripts for different specifications of training.
+The outputted files will be the same version of inputs except the meta-test rows are dropped e.g input shape: 525x525 -> output shape: 510x525.

 ```
 python create_outer_CV_files.py
 ```

-then simply run
+then to tune (default wallclock time: 22 hours) and train the AutoFolio models simply run

 ```
 sbatch submission/af_outer_CV_simple.sh